nikhiljangid-dotsquares/wallet-payment/README.md

 # Admin Wallet & Payment Manager

 The Wallet & Payment system was developed to enable seamless money management between users and the platform.
-It allows users to manage funds, make withdrawal requests, and perform transactions, while enabling the admin to monitor activities, manage requests, and earn commissions.
+It allows users to manage funds, make withdrawal requests, and perform transactions, while enabling the admin to monitor activities, manage requests.
 This module improves financial transparency and streamlines payment operations for both users and administrators.

 ---